Jan Albert Group - Our research

-Based on biomarker analyses on samples from the study subjects we gain detailed new knowledge HIV incidence and number of infected, but undiagnosed, patients in Sweden as well as the molecular epidemiology of HIV spread into and within Sweden.
-The project is clinically and scientifically relevant because undiagnosed HIV infected persons are a significant source of onwards transmission and a crucial part of the HIV care continuum (i.e. the UNAIDS 90-90-90 target), but methods to accurately the proportion undiagnosed have been lacking.
+Based on biomarker analyses on samples from the study subjects we gain detailed new knowledge HIV incidence and the number of infected, but undiagnosed, patients in Sweden as well as the molecular epidemiology of HIV spread into and within Sweden.
+The project is clinically and scientifically relevant because undiagnosed HIV infected persons are a significant source of onward transmission and a crucial part of the HIV care continuum (i.e. the UNAIDS 95-95-95 target), but methods to accurately the proportion undiagnosed have been lacking.

 Enteroviruses and coronaviruses

 We also study the genetic evolution, spread and immunity of enteroviruses and coronaviruses.
 In particular, we study enterovirus D68 (EV-D68), which is an emerging pathogen that has caused large outbreaks where some cases have shown severe respiratory and neurological disease, including polio-like acute flaccid myelitis.
-We use NGS to sequence the entire genome of EV-D68 cases in Sweden and link the sequence data to immunological studies.
+We use NGS to sequence the entire genome of EV-D68 cases in Sweden and Europe.

 Similarly, we study the genetic evolution, spread and immunity of SARS-CoV-2 and seasonal coronaviruses (229E, NL63, OC43, and HKU1) using data and samples from Clinical Microbiology and results from NGS.